iboard/seely/README.md

-# Seely
+# README

-A CLI-Framework for Elixir
+## A CLI-Framework for Elixir

+It defines a GenServer `Main` which holds a list of running `Session`s.
+The `API` defines all functions provided by Main and Session, thus you can `import Seely.API` and then call it's functions directly.

+    iex> import Seely.API
+    iex> cli()

-  - `Seely.Main` .....
+  - `Seely.Main` .........
 The main process, started by the application.
-  - `Seely.API` ......
+  - `Seely.API` ..........
 A wrapper module to Main you can import where Seely is needed.
-  - `Seely.Session` ..
+  - `Seely.Session` ......
 Named sessions - A GenServer handling a CLI-User session.
+  - `Seely.Router` .......
+Handles the router defined by the user.
+  - `Seely.Parser` .......
+Helper functions to parse routes.
+  - `Seely.EchoController` Defines all the functions your router offers.

+## You just implement

+  - `YourRouter` .....
+Define your controllers and routes.
+  - `YourController` .
+Define the functions for your router.

+See `Implementation` below.

 ## Installation